 Making your partner feel pampered is another way to give them a gift.
 You can get them a gift certificate to a spa, nail, or hair salon.
 If you don’t have the funds for it, you can always pamper them at home.
 Draw a nice bath for them and when they get out, give them a nice massage.
 If you’re good at it, give them an at-home manicure and pedicure.

 The greatest gift your partner can and has ever received is you.
 Sometimes life can draw the two of you apart.
-A great way to let them know you love them is to give the gift of self.
+A great way to let them know you love them is to give them the gift of self.
 Unplug and just spend time with your partner.

 Whether you sit and talk, listen to music, go out on a date, or Netflix and chill at home, it shows your partner that you’re willing to give yourself to see them happy.